Ananya142/Intermediate_project_3/README.md

-**Project Title**

-ERC20 Token
+**ERC20 Token**

 **Description**

-This project involves creating a basic ERC20 token named MyToken (MTK) by utilizing the OpenZeppelin library.
-The smart contract allows for minting and burning tokens, with only the contract owner having access control.
+This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+It extends the functionality of the widely used ERC20 token standard provided by OpenZeppelin.
+The purpose of this contract is to create a new ERC20 token named "MyToken" with the symbol "MTK."
+This token includes additional functionalities for minting and burning tokens, which can only be executed by the contract owner.

 **Prerequisites**

 - Solidity version: ^0.8.26
 - OpenZeppelin Contracts: ERC20

  **Getting Started**

 **1. Importing ERC20 Standard**